Dessybabybaby/github-security-scanner/README.md

    ]
 ```
 4. Click "Execute Workflow"
-5. Check results in CSV output or Slack
+5. Check results in Gmail or Markdown output

 **Scheduled Scans:**
 - Workflow can run daily/weekly to monitor repos